-Ocean Girl is the one-stop shop for stylish female surf fashion.
-The staff are always happy to help, and the store has a friendly and hippie-ish vibe.
+Ocean Girl is the one-stop-shop for stylish female surf fashion.
+The staff is always happy to help, and the store has a friendly and hippie-ish vibe.
 There’s apparel for all ages at this family-friendly boutique.
 You can even pick up a copy of a kids’ picture book authored by the owner.

 La Jolla Shores Restaurants